 -

-All Annamycin subjects (in multiple studies) continue to show no signs of cardiotoxicity during study; lower toxicity profile than traditional intensive therapy
+All Annamycin subjects (in multiple studies) continue to show no signs of cardiotoxicity1 during study; lower toxicity profile than traditional intensive therapy

 AML Patient Journey and the Annamycin Opportunity